athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4778: update smc keys from dump of virtualsmc by shelocks -- 2018-11-27

 - 4777: theme.svg must be low case by slice2009 -- 2018-11-27

 - 4776: optimize clovy theme by slice2009 -- 2018-11-27